-The project area is located in the southern portion of the City of Moreno Valley in western Riverside County.
-The project area includes an approximately 5.5-mile stretch of Alessandro Boulevard from the Old 215 Frontage Road on the west to Nason Street on the east (Attachment #5).
+Regionally, the project area is located in the southern portion of the City of Moreno Valley in western Riverside County.
+Locally, the project area includes an approximately 5.5-mile stretch of Alessandro Boulevard from the Old 215 Frontage Road on the west to Nason Street on the east.
 The project area has direct access to and from the I-215 Freeway at the Alessandro Boulevard interchange.
-An additional area funded locally includes R30 and Commercial zoning northeast of Perris Boulevard and Iris Avenue.